retsak/Rougelike-BYOA/README.md

    ```sh
    python roguelike_pygame.py
    ```
+   - All gameplay and UI are now handled in the graphical client.
+The core logic is in `roguelike_ai.py` (as a library only).
    - The graphical version features a large, modern grid map, clickable input box, and a scrollable output area.
 Movement and room connections now match the visual grid exactly.

+> **Note:** The old terminal/CLI version is no longer supported. `roguelike_ai.py` is now a pure library and does not run the game by itself.

 ## Running in Google Colab